onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     SSH, SFTP.

 .. req::
-    :id: R-35144
+   :id: R-872986
    :target: VNF
    :keyword: MUST

-    The VNF **MUST**, if not using the NCSP's IDAM API, comply with the NCSP's credential management policy.
+   :introduced: casablanca

+   The VNF **MUST** store Authentication Credentials used to authenticate to other systems encrypted except where there is a technical need to store the password unencrypted in which case it must be protected using other security techniques that include the use of file and directory permissions.
+   Ideally, credentials SHOULD rely on a HW Root of Trust, such as a TPM or HSM.

 .. req::
     :id: R-80335